 Applications and interviews

 Both those applying for the vac scheme and those applying directly for a training contract are asked to answer a set of questions and send a cover letter.

 Graduate recruitment consultant Donna Davies tells us the content and structure of the covering letter play an important part in the assessment process.
-“Ideally we want the letter to be well constructed, matching their skills to our specific requirement and outlining what attracts them to our practice areas and training programme."
+“Ideally we want the letter to be well constructed, matching their skills to our specific requirements and outlining what attracts them to us in terms of our practice areas and training programme."
 From here, the top 100 vac scheme applicants who impress are invited to an open day that involves a Q&A, plus group and written exercises.

 Meanwhile, the lucky 40 training contract applicants who make it through the first round are invited to an interview with a partner, which generally lasts around an hour.
 Current trainees recalled the experience as “interesting and free-flowing,” with one telling us “it felt like they were really trying to get to know me and were prepared to challenge me on certain points to see if I could back up my opinions.”
 Candidates are also asked to complete a written exercise.

 Around 30 go on to a second interview, which takes place with two partners.
-Candidates are given a brief scenario on arrival and asked a few questions on that, before moving on to a more general discussion about their application.
-The case study portion usually takes between 20 and 30 minutes, while the rest is an hour to an hour and a half.
+Candidates are given a brief scenario to read through and comment on at the beginning of the interview, before moving on to a more general discussion about their application.
+Second interviews usually last around an hour and a half.

 Farrer holds three two-week vacation schemes across Easter and summer, taking on ten candidates at a time.
 Each vac schemer is assigned a trainee buddy and sits with a different team each week.
 Our sources recalled that they’d been treated “just like trainees,” having drafted board minutes, conducted research and been taken to client meetings.
 Alongside such tasks, vac schemers are given a case study to work on over the course of their visit.
 This exercise culminates in them pitching for fictitious clients.